pietrodesideri/YouthMobilePrep/README.md

  The application requires no internet connection to access its core functionalities.
 However, users would require internet connection on their device to access external resources.

 ## Installing The Application on Mobile Device
   For now, the application is installable on Android devices only.
-The apk file is available in this repository for download.
+The apk file is available in this repository for download and installation.

   The IOS version would be available later.